-Above, a screen-grab from mid 2008, simple clean design.
-A single image with linked explanation page.
-Note the early signature brush effect on the image, also there was a "links" page, considered to be almost essential at the time, now out of favour as a blogging concept.
+Above, a screengrab from mid-2008, a simple clean design.
+A single image with a linked explanation page.
+Note the early signature brush effect on the image, also there was a “links” page, considered to be almost essential at the time, now out of favour as a blogging concept.

 Whilst the WordPress system has its advantages, the major one being its almost limitless customization ability.
 My experience was that it was easy to get sucked into grabbing more and more functionality through the use of more and more plugins.
 The difficulty is that some plugins work well with others whilst some others don’t.
 There is a constant stream of updates and bug fixes for the WordPress system itself and the plugins.

-And so to the current site design.
+And so to the website design in 2017.
 As can be seen above, my preference remains for a simple, clean, uncluttered design.
-I've now moved to the Squarespace system for the blog.
+I’ve now moved to the Squarespace system for the blog.
 It covers most of the things I could wish for, straight out of the box so to speak, so I can forget about juggling plugins and compatibility issues.
-The image gallery system is operated on Photoshelter with the styling and linking of the two being close enough not to be jarring as you navigate between the two systems.
+The image gallery system is operated on Photoshelter with the styling and linking of the two are close enough not to be jarring as you navigate between the two systems.

 All the changes to the website/blog together with changes to the web landscape itself prompt the thought, is it all worthwhile now anyway?
 When I started 10 years ago, blogging was alive and well, indeed thriving.
 It seemed as though there was the sense of a blogging community, if you wanted to know what someone was creating, you bookmarked and checked their blog.